Jumper (2008 film): Plot

-David catches up to Millie in her apartment and reveals his powers.
+David returns to Griffin's hideaway to convince him to partner up to kill Roland and keep Millie safe, during which he enters Griffin's 'jump scar', a short-lived wormhole that Jumpers create with their ability, and follows him to Tokyo where he presses Griffin for a yes.
+Griffin agrees and they jump to the airport to discover that Millie already arrived an hour prior.
+David catches up to Millie in her apartment and reveals the truth about his 'wealth', as well as his powers.
 When the Paladins arrive, he jumps her to Griffin's lair.
-Using a machine to keep jump scars open, Roland's team invades Griffin's lair and a chaotic fight ensues.
+Using a machine to keep David's jump scars open, Roland's team invades Griffin's lair and a chaotic fight ensues.
 Griffin and David fight off the group.
-Griffin steals the machine, but the Paladins manage to capture Millie.
+Griffin steals their machine, but the Paladins manage to capture Millie.

 David wants to save Millie, but Griffin has instead prepared a bomb, counting on Roland having set up an ambush in Millie's apartment.
 David, desperate to save Millie, steals the detonator and teleports away.
 He and Griffin engage in a lengthy battle that ends with them jumping to a Chechen battlefield, where David traps Griffin in tangled high-voltage wires, which disrupt his ability.

-The Paladins later trap David and connect him to a wall in Millie's apartment.
-Unable to teleport just himself away, David jumps the whole apartment with Millie and the Paladins into the Huron River.
+As David returns to Ann Arbor to rescue Millie, the Paladins ambush David and connect him to a wall in Millie's apartment.
+Unable to teleport just himself away, David jumps the whole apartment with Millie and the Paladins into the Huron River, then into the public library.
 After getting Millie to safety, David jumps Roland to the Grand Canyon, choosing to leave him alive with a warning instead of killing him.
-Later, David tracks down Mary, who has been protecting him by hiding his information from her colleagues.
+Later, David tracks down Mary, who is revealed to be a high-ranking Paladin and has been protecting him by hiding his information from her colleagues, while discovering he has a half-sister.
 He bids her farewell, and then jumps away with Millie.